rand-projects/fisb-decode/docs/source/document.rst

 with interesting insights that can't be found in the standard.
 Don't just look at the last revision-- all revisions contain gems.

-The easiest way to locate these is by thier associated TSOs.
+The easiest way to locate these is by their associated TSOs.
 If the links below become outdated, try to find the associated TSO and the SRT-047 file will be an attachment.